celer-network/sgn-v2-networks/docs/sgnd/sgnd_ops_view_validators.md

 ### Options

 ```
       --bonded        Only bonded validators
+      --file string   file that contains a list of <val, signer> addrs to check powers
   -h, --help          help for validators
 ```

 ### SEE ALSO